pip-services/pip-services-docs/content/en/python/commons/refer/reference.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
     Contains a reference to a component and locator to find it.
-    It is used by [References](../references) to store registered component references.

 ---

+### Description

+The Reference class allows you to store a reference to a component and a locator to find it.

+Important points

+- It is used by [References](../references) to store registered component references.

 ### Constructors
 Create a new instance of the reference object and assigns its values.